jeffholst/custom-belt-og/README.md

 </h1>

 👋 Howdy and welcome!

-**Custom Belt** is the [demo](https://jeffholst.github.io/custom-belt/) and [documentation](https://jeffholst.github.io/custom-belt/documentation) project for [vue-custom-belt](https://github.com/jeffholst/vue-custom-belt).
+If you're interested in the [demo](https://jeffholst.github.io/custom-belt/) and [documentation](https://jeffholst.github.io/custom-belt/documentation) project for [vue-custom-belt](https://github.com/jeffholst/vue-custom-belt) then you are in the right place.
+Otherwise you may want to visit the [vue-custom-belt](https://github.com/jeffholst/vue-custom-belt) repo.

-Use the [vue-custom-belt](https://www.npmjs.com/package/vue-custom-belt) NPM in a Vue 3 project to easily create any style martial arts belt in SVG format.
+[vue-custom-belt](https://github.com/jeffholst/vue-custom-belt) is a Vue 3 component to easily create any style martial arts belt in SVG format.

-Click [here](https://github.com/jeffholst/vue-custom-belt) for the [vue-custom-belt](https://github.com/jeffholst/vue-custom-belt) repo.

 ## Recommended IDE Setup